Pinguinrakete/coderr_backend/README.md

 python manage.py migrate
 ```
 ## Creates a superuser in Django
-### an admin user with all permissions who can log into the Django admin interface
+### An admin user with all permissions who can log into the Django admin interface
 ```bash
 python manage.py createsuperuser
 ```